 ‘When you change yourself; the world changes too.’
 Anon.

-I promise you that optimism is a lot more powerful that pessimism; this was major for me.
 All the bad news seemed to completely drain me of energy.
 It stopped me from doing anything at all, so I focused instead, on all that was good.

 Even plastic is good in many cases (although we are learning the hard way that we need to use it more wisely.)
 Think about the pipes that bring safe water into our homes every-day?
 Such an upgrade from lead, which poisoned so many, back in the history of England.